matrix-io/esp32-platformio/README.md

 [SUCCESS] Please disconnect your MatrixVoice from the RaspberryPi and reconnect it alone for future OTA updates.
 ```
+(end of `Prerequisites`)

 ---

 ## Upload via PlatformIO OTA

-After that you can using your MatrixVoice without RaspberryPi and you only need for a new OTA firmware update:
+After that you can using your MatrixVoice `without` RaspberryPi and you only need for a new OTA firmware update:

 ```bash
 pio run --target upload
 ```

+---

 ## Troubleshooting